Erik-JS/ME3-ASI/ME3OriginUnlinker/Readme.txt

 This plugin has no effect on RLD crack (it has the link already broken by itself).

-Last, but not least: this plugin allows the use of "offline" profiles from ME3 Private Server Emulator while playing with original EXE (that's what I actually meant when I said the game acts like its cracked).
+Last, but not least: this plugin allows the use of "offline" profiles from ME3 Private Server Emulator while playing with original EXE (that's what I actually meant when I said the game acts like it was cracked).
 Login as "OriginPlayer" (temp. guest profile) will no longer be possible then.